 One of the hazards of a small-target strategy of the kind the Coalition adopted last year is a limited or uncertain mandate.
 (The concept of governments having a “mandate” is much-contested, but I’m using it here in the sense of majority backing for a broad program.)
 Apart from its big-ticket promises – on boats, the carbon tax, the deficit and roads – the strategy involved getting through the campaign without being explicit about what a Coalition government intended to do in virtually any other policy area.
 It didn’t quite work.
 Under pressure from the media, Abbott progressively locked himself into a Labor-lite position on a variety of issues.
 His notorious election-eve interview with SBS’s Anton Enus – “no cuts to education, no cuts to health, no change to pensions, no change to the GST, and no cuts to the ABC or SBS” – was the end point of a strategy that was always going to unwind after the election.

-If the poor polling weren’t so sustained and hadn’t begun so unusually early in the government’s first term, it could be argued that the Coalition’s problems at the moment have no bearing on its performance at the next election.
+If the poor polling weren’t so sustained and hadn’t begun so unusually early in the government’s first term, it could be argued that the Coalition’s poll problems have no bearing on its performance at the next election.
 But the abnormally grim figures clearly do carry a message for the Coalition.
-And the problem for the government is that it will be very difficult to do much about the causes.
+And the problem for the government is that it will be very difficult to deal with the causes.

 The obvious way out is to bribe voters.
 John Howard did this in 2001, dragging the government back from an unwinnable position by throwing money at pensioners, self-funded retirees, first home owners and (via politically motivated advertising) the media.
 Even then, it probably wasn’t enough – the evidence suggests that the 2001 election was won principally in the shadow of the 11 September attacks in the United States.
-Whether the spending worked or not, though, it’s a technique that relied on benign international economic conditions delivering plenty of revenue to splash around.
+Whether the spending worked or not, it relied on benign international economic conditions delivering plenty of revenue to splash around.

-A change of leader is an option, though given the impact of Julia Gillard’s overthrow of Kevin Rudd it’s unlikely a change would come any time soon.
+A change of leader is an option, though given the impact of Julia Gillard’s overthrow of Kevin Rudd it’s unlikely to happen any time soon.
 (The circumstances are completely different – Rudd was still immensely more popular than Abbott – but that doesn’t alter the perception of risk.)
-If the bad polls continue through next year, though, a group of influential Liberals might decide it’s time to tap Tony Abbott on the shoulder.
+But if the bad polls continue through next year then a group of influential Liberals might decide it’s time to tap Tony Abbott on the shoulder.
 And at that point the party’s problems could well become even more evident.

-The narrowness of the Coalition’s list of election promises last year suggests how little common ground it shares with a majority of people in the electorate.
-No matter how much hostility towards asylum seekers shows up in the polls, the evidence shows that they don’t figure in people’s voting decisions.
+The narrowness of the Coalition’s list of election promises suggests how little common ground it shares with a majority in the electorate.
+No matter how much hostility towards asylum seekers shows up in the polls, the evidence makes clear that they don’t figure in people’s voting decisions.
 The carbon tax lost its electoral potency as soon as it became clear that its removal made no difference at all to most people’s lives.
 The deficit should have been the Coalition’s strongest issue, but the disastrous budget has diluted that message.
 And for many people in key electorates road spending has lost its edge over investment in public transport.

 Beyond these measures, the Coalition is in even trickier territory.
 Health?
-Medicare has long been a target for the Coalition’s increasingly influential right wing, and voters were well aware that the $7 co-payment is the thin end of the wedge; dropping the co-payment won’t change that perception.
+Medicare has long been a target for the Coalition’s increasingly influential right wing, and voters were well aware that the $7 co-payment is the thin end of the wedge; dropping it won’t change that perception.
 Education?
-Gonski is gone and cabinet seems determined to create greater inequality among universities.
+Gonski is gone and cabinet seems set on intensifying inequality among universities.
 Industrial relations?
 Many members of the Coalition’s front bench hold views that would be electorally suicidal.
 The ABC?
 Only a minority of voters support cutting funding for the most trusted news organisation in Australia.